| |

 empire, and just exactly who is Dilandau anyway?

 All this and more will be revealed as the series goes on.
+The complex story of Escaflowne is just one

 of its strengths.
 Strong characterisation makes the series much